Related Content

 • plus there's the new DART people mover which now links Luton Airport's passenger terminal with its station.

-• the station at Gatwick Airport has been made refurbished and expanded.
+• the station at Gatwick Airport has been also been refurbished and expanded.

 City